 ‘Classical music isn’t dead!
-It’s just too expensive.’
+It’s just too expensive.’main

 Chicago pianist Lori Kaufman, rebased after a period in Asia, is keeping a close eye on her home town music scene.
 In her first report for Slipped Disc, Lori wonders why the Symphony audience is so…. advanced in age.
 She makes an important point.
 Let’s hear your views.